gbgabiola/100DaysOfCode/r1-log.md

 ## Day 43: July 22, Sunday
 **Today's Progress**: Created a build process for the sass project, compiled sass into css, merge the css files into one css, add prefixes auto, and compressed the whole code.

+## Day 44: July 23, Monday
+**Today's Progress**: I started learning flexbox more in depth and I learned a lot of tricks in positioning items, and most of it can be done in flexbox.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: